astrocartography astrology horoscope Herman Melville chart symbolism planets Mercury biography of Herman Melville astrocartographer

 Planetary Symbolism in Astrocartography and Transcendental Astrology,

-by Robert Couteau.
+by Rob Couteau.

 Venus = 041